mugiwara999/EasyPay/README.md

 # EasyPay

-A payTm clone made using ReactJs, MongoDB, ExpressJS, NodeJs, Tailwind
+A PayTm clone made using ReactJs, MongoDB, ExpressJS, NodeJs, Tailwind

 It allows user to
 1. Sign-up